conoro/hugo.conoroneill.com/content/post/what-if-i-suggest-a-structured-recipe-format-and-you-critique-it.md

----
++++
-title: "What if I suggest a structured recipe format and you critique it?"
+title = "What if I suggest a structured recipe format and you critique it?" slug = "what-if-i-suggest-a-structured-recipe-format-and-you-critique-it" date = "2006-03-21T21:51:46+00:00" id = 296 comment = false
-slug: "what-if-i-suggest-a-structured-recipe-format-and-you-critique-it"
-date: "2006-03-21T21:51:46+00:00"
-tags:
-id: 296
-comment: false
----
++++

 Between this blog and my [posting on eGullet](http://forums.egullet.org/index.php?showtopic=84811) regarding the sort of structure people would like to see on recipes in blogs, I received the sum total of zero/null/nada/nialas replies.
 The world was about as vocal as that time I asked "so do I look good in these speedos?"